How To Forgive Someone Who Broke Your Trust, And Move On

 1. Redefine forgiveness as saying farewell to the memory.

-Forgiveness is not about the other person.
-It’s about you.
+Forgiveness is first and foremost about you.
 You are letting go of your pain, your anger, and your grudge.
 So find ways to forgive.

 Fred Luskin, PhD, drawing on decades of experience and research, defines forgiveness as “remembering differently,” not forgetting.